swiftlang/swift-llbuild/perftests/Inputs/README.txt

   use.
 It is a good performance test for Ninja parsing/loading on a large real world test case, although it won't exercise the performance of ``include``/``subninja`` directives specifically.

+chromium-fake-manifest.llbuild.gz
+  This is the same manifest above, but transferred to use llbuild's native build file format.
+It currently is not as semantically complete as the Ninja version, so it isn't fair to use as a direct head to head comparison of the parsing performance of the two formats, but is a good large test case.